 When you start RVing, you might feel overwhelmed.
-The first trip you and your family plans will be tedious, > time-consuming, and downright frustrating.
-If you’re looking to travel somewhere new, finding the best parking isn’t the > easiest task.
-If you fall in love with the place you visited, such as a campground or National Park, securing a monthly > RV site rental can be even harder. > > What is a Monthly RV Site Rental?
+The first trip you and your family plans will be tedious, time-consuming, and downright frustrating.
+If you’re looking to travel somewhere new, finding the best parking isn’t the easiest task.
+If you fall in love with the place you visit, such as a campground or National Park, and want to secure a monthly RV site rental can be even harder.

+What is a Monthly RV Site Rental?

 A monthly RV site rental is a plot of land that you can park your RV or trailer on as if renting a room in a hotel.
 RV sites come in a variety of sizes, shapes, and with different amenities depending on the RV park or campground.